Wade7wastaken/MupenLuaDoc/export/doc.md

 # memory.doubletoint

 Reinterprets the bits of a 8 byte integer `n` as a double and returns it.
-This does not convert from an int to a float, but reinterprets the memory
+This does not convert from an int to a float, but reinterprets the memory.

 ```lua